KarelZe/edu/adv_ml/01_self_test.md

 ---

+- F: What is referred to as 'structured data'?

+  - Structured data is data that adheres to a pre-defined data model and is therefore straightforward to analyse.

+  - Structured data conforms to a tabular format with a relationship between the different rows and columns.

 - F: *What is unsupervised learning?* ⭐

   - Observe data and construct a low complexity description of the data.